hermannm/hermannm.dev/content/projects/gadd.md

 name: gadd
 path: /gadd
 tagLine: Command-line utility for Git.
+logo:
-logoPath: /img/logos/ferris-the-git-crab.png
+  path: /img/logos/ferris-the-git-crab.png
+  altText:
-logoAlt: Ferris the Crab, mascot of the Rust programming language, with the Git logo on its forehead
+    Ferris the Crab, mascot of the Rust programming language, with the Git logo on its forehead
 techStack:
   - tech: Rust
 linkGroups: